Collective Course Offerings

 Before registering, please note:

-Classes are offered once per week, on Wednesday afternoons from 9am-3pm.
+High School Collective Classes are offered on Monday and Wednesdays from 9am-3pm.

-Class fees cover all courses and syllabi, as well as all materials for the Dave Ramsey Financial Foundations course.
+Tuition prices cover all courses and instruction.
 However, it does not cover any other needed books and art supplies, or the lab fee for Biology.
 A complete book and supply list will be provided to you once your registration and enrollment is verified.
 Books sets will be available for purchase in the Spring or you are welcome o obtain the book list and purchase them on your own.

-With the exception of the Financial Foundations course, which is a stand-alone program and financial workbook, all classes will be taught using the Charlotte Mason method of education.
-Students will use only living texts (no traditional text books) and utilize public speaking and presentations as well as written narrations and reports as the core of their educational work.
+All classes will be taught using the Charlotte Mason method of education.
+Students will use only living texts (in lieu of traditional text books) and utilize public speaking and presentations as well as written narrations and reports as the core of their educational work.